 Rayna has become the creative engine at Commsor, producing videos that feel nothing like the "training module" style that plagues B2B.
 She shoots like a filmmaker, not a marketer, and documents her creative process openly across cities and continents.

-Video isn’t the “future of GTM”—it’s the default language of attention today.
+Why they matter: Video isn't the "future of GTM."
+It's the default language of attention today.
 Melissa proves video selling scales.
 Rayna proves B2B video can have soul.

 Now CEO at Selr.io, Junior creates with the perfect blend of humor, honesty, and tactical depth.
 His "scream for 20 minutes then regroup" post on closed-lost deals became one of the most relatable pieces of sales content online.